C. Minakshi

-Early life and education
+Biography

 Minakshi was born in Madras on 12 September 1905 to Cadambi Balakrishnan, a bench clerk in the Madras High Court and his wife, Mangalammal.
 Balakrishnan died when Minakshi was young and Mangalammal took care of the family.
 Minakshi was interested in history from an early age and visited historic sites as Mannargudi, Pudukkottai, Villuppuram and Kanchipuram.

-On completion of her schooling Minakshi joined the Women's Christian College in Madras, graduating in 1929.
-She wanted to her master's degree at Madras Christian College but her candidature was initially rejected on grounds of being a woman.
-However, Minakshi persisted and the authorities relented when her eldest C. Lakshminarayanan, who was working as a Professor in the college gave a written undertaking to take care of her.
-Minakshi eventually completed her master's degree and went on to pursue her doctorate obtaining it in 1936.
+On completion of her schooling, Minakshi joined the Women's Christian College in Madras, graduating in 1929.
+She wanted to get her master's degree at Madras Christian College but her candidature was initially rejected on grounds of being a woman.
+However, Minakshi persisted and the authorities relented when her eldest C. Lakshminarayanan, a professor in the college gave a written undertaking to take care of her.
+Minakshi eventually completed her master's degree and went on to pursue her doctorate obtaining it in 1936, becoming the first woman to receive a doctorate from the University of Madras.
 Her doctoral thesis on "Administration and Social life under the Pallavas" was published in 1938 by the University of Madras as a part of a history series by eminent historian K. A. Nilakanta Sastri.
 The Madras daily The Hindu describes the book as "the eminently successful piece of research and is one of the best of a valuable series".

+Meenakshi, who was also a Carnatic musician, had performed in several concerts.

 Career and research

 Soon after obtaining her doctorate in 1936, Minakshi started looking for a job.
 She was, initially turned down by the All India Radio and other organizations she applied for.
-Finally, in 1939, Sir Mirza Ismail, the Diwan of the Mysore kingdom offered her a job as Assistant Professor at the Maharani College in Bangalore.
+Finally, in 1939, Sir Mirza Ismail, the Diwan of the Mysore kingdom offered her a job as assistant professor at the Maharani College in Bangalore.

+In 1939, at the request of the Archaeological Survey of India, Minakshi studied the sculptures of the Vaikuntha Perumal temple in Kanchipuram and published a book that is still considered the authoritative text on Pallava art.
+She also worked on history of Buddhism and Jainism in Tamil Nadu and made many noted discoveries.